 So if your goal is to become a music producer, then your focus should be on building your business, not on getting a college degree.

 Think about what kind of business you could build it you had tens of thousands or even hundreds of thousands of dollars to invest?

 What's that?
 You don't have that kind of money?
 Yet why are we going into debt and paying this much for college when we could instead invest a faction of that, not go into debt, and see a better return on our investment?

-Just enter your email address below so I can send you this free guide on how to turn your followers into fans, and fans into profit.
+Grab my free guide on how to actually start turning followers into fans, and fans into paying SUPERFANS!

 College Is A Scam (For Most People)

 The reality is college is simply unnecessary for most jobs, including becoming a music producer.